The Ubunye Project

 ‘Ubunye’ is an is a Zulu term meaning Unity.

 206 Zulu is a proud steward of Washington Hall, a 108 year old venue and multifaceted community space that has been a hub for many communities for generations.
 Ernestine Anderson, Duke Ellington, Billie Holiday, Jimi Hendrix, Elvis Costello and Macklemore are just a few names who have performed at this space.
 Also noted as one of the first jazz venues in Seattle, Washington Hall served as a performance hall for communities of color who were not allowed to perform at other major venues in Seattle.
-Last summer Washington Hall re-opened the doors after a nearly year-long renovation and are pleased to have it structurally sound and ADA complaint for people with disabilities and mobility challenged.
+In 2016, Washington Hall re-opened the doors after a nearly year-long renovation and are pleased to have it structurally sound and ADA complaint for people with disabilities and mobility challenged.

 If you are a community organization, non-profit or artist group and are interested in applying, complete the application HERE.